p-e-w/ternimal/README.md

 ## Usage

-Fundamentally, Ternimal does nothing more than color the distance field from a segmented spine moving along a meandering path.
+Fundamentally, Ternimal does nothing more than color the distance field from a segment of a meandering path.
 There are [many parameters](ternimal.rs#L88-L173) controlling this process, however, nearly all of which can be manipulated through the command line.

 This makes the system very flexible.
 The following are just a few examples of what is possible:

 ### "Anaconda"

 ```
-./ternimal length=100 segments=50 thickness=1,4,1,0 radius=6,12 gradient=0:#666600,0.5:#00ff00,1:#003300
+./ternimal length=100 thickness=1,4,1,0,0 radius=6,12 gradient=0:#666600,0.5:#00ff00,1:#003300
 ```

 ![](https://user-images.githubusercontent.com/2702526/32404762-e5643794-c14e-11e7-81b2-bfa37809b128.gif)